 Honeybees work collectively as a team in the honeycomb.
 Their team consists of three types of honeybees in a colony:

-Let’s dive straight into know how honey is made:
+Let’s dive straight into know-how honey bees make honey:

-Do you know how honey bees discover the nectar?
+Do you know how honey bees discover nectar?

 They have a remarkable method to communicate with each other telling where to find productive flowers for nectar.

 The method is called the waggle dance.
 The returning or scout bee draws the attention of other bees in the honeycomb by climbing on the back of its sister bee.